rsapkf/42/docs/web-development.md

 #### ***IMPORTANT***
->If you are new to web development, **DONOT** proceed ahead without visiting these links:
+>If you are completely new to web development, **DONOT** proceed ahead without visiting these links:

 Roadmap to Web Development:
 * [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap)